 In Michigan, the Friend of the Court, a division of the family court, handles custody, child support and parenting time.
 This branch of the court conducts mediation without attorneys.
 The mediator then tries to help parents, grandparent(s) or whoever will raise the children reach an agreement about custody, parenting time and child support.

 Shon Cook Law, PC, can guide you through the process of reaching an understanding about parenting time that makes sense for your child(ren) and the parents or parental figures, as well as how child support will be determined.
 If you have good reasons to deviate from the state’s child support guidelines, we can help you document those and present your case to the court.

 To schedule a consultation with a lawyer at our Whitehall family law office, call 231-246-4807 or send an email inquiry.
-Skype and FaceTime consultations available in addition to in-person and phone meetings.
+Zoom, Teams, or Skype consultations are available in addition to in-person and phone meetings.